 Below is a summary of what you can expect within a set budget.

 At this price point the biggest question becomes whether to choose an aluminium or carbon fibre frame.
-Entry-level carbon fibre frames become available at this price point and so the decision can be confusing.
-Both materials are capable of being light weight, stiff and providing a comfortable ride.
+Both materials are capable of being lightweight, stiff and providing a comfortable ride.
 While the answer will vary based on specific brand, our advice is to typically pick a high-end alloy frame over a basic carbon one.
 As a side perk, the alloy-framed bikes will typically feature better components for the same money.

 The focus of bikes in this price range shifts from recreational to performance.
 Total weight of the bike decreases, shifting becomes crisper and general speed typically increases.
-Performance features like aerodynamic tube profiles, deep profile wheels and race geometry can be found at this price point, as can advanced comfort features.
+Performance features like aerodynamic tube profiles, deep profile wheels and race geometry can be found at this price point, as can advanced comfort features in endurance bikes.

 Most frames within this price range will be made using carbon fibre and it's just a question of the groupset and wheels that accompany it.

 Now we are starting to get to the pointy end of road bikes.
-Bikes within this price range share similar high-performance features and you're unlikely to find a lemon when spending this kind of money.
-The biggest decision to be made in this price range is which type of bike to buy as bikes become distinctively split in this group between aerodynamic, lightweight or endurance.
+Bikes within this price range share similar high-performance features to what the professionals ride and you're unlikely to find a lemon when spending this kind of money.
+The biggest decision to be made in this price range is which type of bike to buy as bikes become distinctly split into groups between aerodynamic, lightweight or endurance.

 Differentiating the performance of bikes at this point becomes harder because the amount of improvement isn't relative to the amount of money spent.
 As a result, deciding on a bike in this price range will be largely based on personal preferences rather than one bike performing better than another.